nrxus/rfcs/text/0000-cfg-alias.md

 `#[cfg(not(x))]`

-Repeating the combinations of the attributes can be frustrating and a cause of errors, thus Rust provides the ability to alias `#[cfg(...)]` attributes, allowing you to name repeated concepts.
+However, repeating combinations of attributes, especially when they become lengthy, can be frustrating and a cause of errors.
+This is why Rust allows you to provide aliases for cfg attributes.

-Rust allows you to do this by introducing the the aliases at the top of your crate.

-If you are writing a binary, you can add it to your `main.rs`.
-If you are writing a library, you can add it to your `lib.rs`

 ```rust
 //main.rs or lib.rs
 #[cfg(my_alias)] = #[cfg(all(some, long, complicated, not(easy, to, remember)))]
 ```

-Aliases introduced at the top of your crate will be usable anywhere in your crate.
+Aliases must be introduced at the top (top level?) of a crate and can be used anywhere in the crate.

 ```rust
 //START OF LIB.RS